ska2342/de.skamphausen.bobkonf15/README.md

 # Technology

-I wrote some CLojure code to run a presentation powered by [reveal.js](https://github.com/hakimel/reveal.js/) from a [ring](https://github.com/ring-clojure/ring/) web-server.
+I wrote some Clojure code to run a presentation powered by [reveal.js](https://github.com/hakimel/reveal.js/) from a [ring](https://github.com/ring-clojure/ring/) web-server.
 While it was fun writing it and it is a new idea at least for me, it was not